replicatedhq/help-center/content/docs/troubleshoot/analyzers/overview.md

 **For access to this alpha feature, please [contact us](https://vendor.replicated.com/support).**

-Fully programmable analyzers can be written to extract insights specific to your application.
+Fully customizable analyzers can be written to extract insights specific to your application.

 After uploading a support bundle to the [Vendor Portal](https://vendor.replicated.com/troubleshoot), a series of analyzers will run to extract insights from the logs and other files included.